Speak hotel.

 Ask Pulse anything about your hotel — "How did our weekend pickup compare to last year?", "Which segment is driving the booking pace shift?", "Show me the booking curve for next month."

-Pulse picks the right tool from its kit, runs the query against your live PMS data, and answers in your language with a table, a chart, three suggested next-step actions, and a deep-link to the source report.
+Pulse picks the right tool from its kit, pulls the answer from your live PMS data, and answers in your language with a table, a chart, three suggested next-step actions, and a direct link to the source report.

-- Runs against your snapshot data — same source as your reports
+- Reads your snapshot data — same source as your reports

-- Multi-turn conversation; the AI remembers what you asked two messages ago
+- A real conversation — the AI remembers what you asked two messages ago

-- Charts rendered inline, with dual-axis where the comparison needs it
+- Charts drawn right in the chat, with dual-axis where the comparison needs it

 - Suggested actions — three one-click follow-up questions on every answer

-- "Go to the report" deep-link — every tool answer carries a direct link
+- "Go to the report" — every answer carries a direct link to its source

 - Voice in, voice out — speech recognition in your language